mchbrn/desktop/README.md

 ## installation

-Following a base install of Arch Linux and chrooting into /mnt, running `./install` builds my entire system.
+Following a base install of Arch Linux and chrooting into /mnt, running `./install` builds my entire system (in progress).

 ![the system](the_system.gif)